 Peat Moss – Peat has been active in the collective since 2008 and hosts shop events, leads projects, and teaches classes.
 He was the lead mechanic 2017 – 2020, and also managed bike acquisition of donations.

 Tzippora Rhodes coordinates the Freecyclery program, runs youth programs, and also teaches our Tune Up Class as part of the staff.
 Tzippy is also a dedicated collective member of many years.
 When her bike got stolen one week after moving to Chicago in 2007, she got started fixing up old bikes, and hasn’t stopped since.

-Keon Turner is head mechanic at the shop and a dedicated volunteer.
+Keon Turner is a long time presence at the shop and a dedicated collective member and volunteer.
 He loves to get dirty, fix stuff, and help people that need it.
 Keon enjoys seeing others understanding the knowledge he’s able to share and vice versa.
 Currently serves as a Secretary of the Board.